|

 artists producing work of distinction.

-His latest venture, a giant Crystal Ship (2000), is proposed
+One of his ventures, a giant Crystal Ship (2000), was proposed

-as a permanent feature of the rejuvenated Govan dry dock.
+as a permanent feature of the rejuvenated Govan dry dock, but sadly never

 Sources: